Tool choice

 02

-• Pro / Team is usually the more natural plan here
+• Pro / Team is usually the safer plan once more than one person needs to join

 03